usysrc/obs/README.md

 ## Usage

-You need to first **obs** set the default vault and the default folder for new notes.
+You need to first set the default vault and the default folder for new notes.

 ```bash
 obs config --vault "mytestvault" --testFolder "general"